axatbhardwaj/Veridian/Docs/veridian_technical_spec.md

 ### Demo Script (Show in 3–4 minutes)
 1) Client agent is run with a "topic".
 2) Client agent calls Evaluator to find the best matching content hash.
-3) Client agent calls Service Agent to fetch content, gets a 402.
+3) Client agent calls Veridian Service to fetch content, gets a 402.
 4) Client agent creates a demo payment and retries with an `X-PAYMENT` header.
-5) Service agent forwards this to the Resource Server, which verifies it and returns the content.
+5) Veridian Service verifies the payment and returns the content.

 ---